Friday, June 13, 2025

 • Bald patches or scarring on the scalp

-• Signs of male pattern baldness reasons like a receding hairline
+• Signs of male pattern baldness include a receding hairline

 Diagnostic Tests Available